apache/pekko/docs/src/main/paradox/typed/guide/tutorial_3.md

 ## Testing the actor

 Based on the actor above, we could write a test.
 In the `com.example` package in the test tree of your project, add the following code to a @scala[`DeviceSpec.scala`]@java[`DeviceTest.java`] file.
-@scala[(We use ScalaTest but any other test framework can be used with the Akka Testkit)].
+@scala[(We use ScalaTest but any other test framework can be used with the Pekko Testkit)].

 You can run this test @scala[by running `test` at the sbt prompt]@java[by running `mvn test`].